yihang-gao/yihang-gao.github.io/experience.md

 May 2021, SIAM Conference on Applied Linear Algebra (LA21) with SIAM Student Travel Award.

 # Teaching Assistance
-MATH1013 University Mathematics II (2021 Spring), The University of Hong Kong
+MATH3401 Analysis I (2021 Fall), The University of Hong Kong MATH1013 University Mathematics II (2021 Spring), The University of Hong Kong